 Now that you know how the water cycle works, keep this in mind the next time you see industrial waste, sewage, or other junk that gets flushed out into the oceans.
-Guess where all that junk goes?
+Guess where all that junk goes!
 That's right, to the bottom of the oceans where most of life on earth exists!
-Just something else to worry about as Global Warming deservedly gets all the headlines, but Oceanic Acidity (i.e. the oceans are becoming more like acid through a combination of dissolved carbon dioxide and waste) might be the pink elephant in the room!
+Just something else to worry about as Global Warming deservedly gets all the headlines, but Oceanic Acidity (i.e. the oceans are becoming more like acid) might be the pink elephant in the room!
 Anyways, that's another topic but at least the water cycle sheds some light about this very troubling issue.

 Finally, let's delve deeper into how the water moves from mountains to oceans.

 When water precipitates from the sky, the liquid (rain) or solid (ice/snow) water collects on the ground.
 The water then descends to lower elevations while carving out channels that become watercourses such as rivers, streams, brooks, springs, etc. The places where the precipitation collects and drains towards the watercourses are called drainages or watersheds or water catchments or basins (Figure 4).
 You can think of drainages as a sort of tilted funnel where the output of the funnel is your major river that has collected all that water and melted snow or ice and is sending it all back to the ocean.

 Figure 4: An illustration of a drainage funneling water to the ocean